 The Commissioner’s Office is the Barcelona City Council body responsible for fostering the emergence and growth of the city’s Social and Solidarity Economy, whether by providing support for all current social and solidarity economy initiatives or by encouraging the creation of new ones.
 It is directly answerable to the First Deputy Mayor's Office, more specifically, the Area of Economy and Employment, Digital City and International Relations.

 It was created in July 2015, as the Commissioner's Office for Cooperative, Social and Solidarity Economy and Jordi Via i Llop was appointed as its head.
-Since 1 July this year, Álvaro Porro has been the new Commissioner for Social Economy, Local Development and Consumption, replacing Jordi Via who left the post for personal reasons.
+Since 1 July this year, Álvaro Porro has been the new Commissioner for Social Economy, Local Development and Consumption.